jupyter/notebook/CONTRIBUTING.md

 We recommend installing a prettier extension for your code editor and configuring it to format your code with a keyboard shortcut or automatically on save.

+Some of the hooks only run on CI by default, but you can invoke them by running with the `--hook-stage manual` argument.